Remedan/kanjibot/README.md

 # Kanjibot

-A simple reddit bot that will reply with kanji information when called.
+A simple Reddit bot that will reply with kanji information when called.

+## Usage

 To summon the bot, simply mention its name along with some kanji on the same line.

 For example:

     Let's see some kanji info!
     /u/kanji-bot 桜 酒

+## Running the Code

+Kanjibot needs a MySQL database to store its data.
+Before starting it you need to edit `praw.ini` and `kanjibot.ini` and fill in Reddit, Imgur and db info.
+If you want the bot to post stroke order images, you need to obtain them as described [below](#stroke-order-images) and place them in `jp-data/strokes`.

+To fill the database with the data the bot needs, run:

+    python -m kanjibot --init-db

+_(Note: There are a few obscure characters that will fail to import into even utf8mb4 encoded table.
+I'm currently not sure what to do about this but it's not really a big issue.)_

+To start the bot, run:

+    python -m kanjibot

+The bot will continuously read its inbox and post replies.
+I recommend creating a simple systemd (or equivalent) service to daemonize it.

 ## Future Plans

 * ability to recognize words, not just kanji